AaronCiuffo245484/coder_ai_setup/README.md

 ### Connecting from Your Laptop

-Once the tunnel is running, you can connect from your laptop:
+Once the tunnel is running, you can connect from your laptop.
+The SSH connection uses different environment initialization than the coder.ai web terminal, so we need to use specific commands to match that environment.

 **Basic two-hop connection:**
 ```bash